theautumn/panel_gen/README.md

   -z seconds   Use with -d option to specify call duration.
 ```

-One other thing I suggest is making bash aliases for this if its something you're going to use often with the same configuration or set of args.
-That way, you just use your alias, and avoid a bunch of bash command line vomit.
+The program is capable of generating calls from, and terminating calls to, any of the switches in the museum.
+The switch classes determines what the rules for each switch are, and they're set up with the switch capacities and limitations baked in.
+This way, if you are originating or terminating on any switch, panel_gen is intelligent enough to know if it's possible to make the call it's about to make.

 The interface is divided into three areas, which should be mostly self-explanatory.
-I did it this way, so that I could have the three most important things at a glance, while looking at the monitor.
+I did it this way, so that I could have the most important things at a glance, while looking at the screen.
 The only bit that warrants some explanation is the main table at the top:

 ````
       __________________________________________